-1 A separate audit report will be issued for each of the five New York City retirement systems; the other four audits are FL08-110A (TRS), FL08-109A (NYCERS), FL08-108A (POLICE), and FL08-107A (FIRE).
+1 A separate audit report will be issued for each of the five New York City retirement systems; the other four audits are FL09-120A (TRS), FL09-117A (NYCERS), FL09-118A (POLICE), and FL09-119A (FIRE).

-In addition, we followed-up on the implementation status of the recommendations from last year's audit report-Non-Pedagogical Pensioners of the New York City Department of Education Working for the City after Retirement January 1, 2005-December 31, 2005, FL07-085A, issued June 28, 2007-by reviewing provided correspondence from BERS.

-Discussion of Audit Results

-The matters covered in this report were discussed with BERS officials during and at the conclusion of this audit.
-A preliminary draft report was sent to BERS officials and the applicable employing and waiver-issuing agencies, and discussed at an submitted a draft report to BERS officials with a request for comments. response from BERS officials on June 20, 2008.
-In their response, BERS actions they have taken to address the report's recommendations.
-We received a written The full text of the BERS response is included as an addendum to t his report.
+Education Working for the City after Retirement January 1, 2006-December 31, 2006, FL08-106A, issued June 30, 2008-by reviewing provided correspondence from BERS.
+Discussion of Audit Results The matters covered in this report were discussed with BERS officials during and at the conclusion of this audit.
+A preliminary draft report was sent to BERS officials and the applicable employing and waiver-issuing agencies, and discussed at an exit conference.
+We submitted a draft report to BERS officials with a request for comments.
+We received a written response from BERS officials on June 11, 2009.
+In their response, BERS officials described the actions they have taken to address the report's recommendations.
+The full text of the BERS response is included as an addendum to this report.